sneakysneak/docs/pages/connector-authentication/office-365.md

 tags: [connector]
 ---

-Microsoft Office 365 uses OAuth 2.
+Microsoft Office 365 uses OAuth 2.0.
 Please sign up for an application on Microsoft first and get an OAuth client ID, client secret.

-### Azure Active Directory oAuth Application
+### Azure Active Directory OAuth Application

 See here for the [official documentation for creating an Azure Active Directory application](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications).

-To Sumarize the above documentation:
+To Summarize the above documentation:

-1. Register a free Azure account or log into your Azure account if you already have one.
+1. Either log into your existing Azure account or [register for a free Azure account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
-2. Go to Microsoft Azure portal -> Azure Active Directory -> App Registrations -> New application registration.
+2. In your Microsoft Azure portal go to -> Azure Active Directory -> App Registrations -> New application registration.

    Below are the details you should provide:

    **Name**: Your Application Name

-   **Reply URLs**: you must add a callback URL to allow Microsoft Office 365 to be used in your Cyclr Console and its accounts.
+   **Reply URLs**: you must add a callback URL to allow Microsoft Office 365 to be used in your Cyclr Console and its Cyclr Accounts.

    The URL is:

-   * {% raw %}https://{{Your Cyclr service domain e.g. app-h.cyclr.com}}/connector/callback{% endraw %}
+   * {% raw %}https://{{Your Cyclr Service Domain e.g. app-h.cyclr.com}}/connector/callback{% endraw %}

    **Multi-tenanted**: Yes

-3. Set the correct permissions (more information below).
+3. Set the appropriate permissions as described below.

 ### Permissions